MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-createiconfromresourceex.md

 </dl>
 </td>
 <td width="60%">
 Uses the width or height specified by the system metric values for cursors or icons, if the <i>cxDesired</i> or <i>cyDesired</i> values are set to zero.
 If this flag is not specified and <i>cxDesired</i> and <i>cyDesired</i> are set to zero, the function uses the actual resource size.
-If the resource contains multiple images, the function uses the size of the first image.

 </td>
 </tr>